Active topolectrical circuits: Results

 Initializing the 2D active SSH circuits with a nonzero voltage at one of the corner nodes, one finds that essential qualitative features of the dynamics seen in 1D ATCs carry over to the 2D case.
 In particular, the boundary nodes belonging to topologically protected corner modes and edge modes become activated one after the other and settle down in their respective vdP limit cycles.
 Similarly, in the bulk, quartets of strongly coupled oscillators synchronize.
-Because the in-phase state is the lowest-energy attractor above the quiescent state, the bulk synchronizes in a global in-phase pattern~[Fig.~\ref{fig:3}(b,d)].
+Because the in-phase state is the lowest-energy attractor above the quiescent state, the bulk synchronizes in a global in-phase pattern~[Fig.~\ref{fig:4}(b-d)].
 Thus, in both 1D and 2D ATCs, topologically protected edge modes become activated via self-sustained oscillations, while the bulk dynamics is almost decoupled, leading to synchronization.

-Crucially, this ATC self-organization principle remains valid in the presence of lattice defects, demonstrating that topological protection phenomena can survive in the nonlinear regime $\varepsilon>0$~[Fig.~\ref{fig:3}(e,f)].
-Introducing a boundary defect in a passive $(\varepsilon=0)$ 2D SSH grid by removing a few unit cells does not affect the localized nature of the edge state, which now wraps around the defect due to topological protection from the linear coupling.
-Self-sustained oscillations in nonlinear active $(\varepsilon>0)$ circuits inherit this topological protection globally: in the presence of edge defects, all boundary nodes continue to oscillate at a high non-zero frequency while bulk quartets synchronize at low frequency~[Fig.~\ref{fig:3}(e), SI Movie~3].
-Similarly, bulk defects also lead to localized nonlinear edge oscillations~[Fig.~\ref{fig:3}(f), SI Movie~4].
+\textbf{Robustness of self-excited edge modes.} Crucially, this ATC self-organization principle remains valid in the presence of lattice defects, demonstrating that topological protection phenomena can survive in the nonlinear regime $\varepsilon>0$~[Fig.~\ref{fig:4}(c,d,i)].
+Introducing an edge defect in a passive $(\varepsilon=0)$ 2D SSH grid by removing a few unit cells does not affect the localized nature of the edge state, which now wraps around the defect due to topological protection from the linear coupling~[Fig.~\ref{fig:4}(c,i)].
+Self-sustained oscillations in nonlinear active $(\varepsilon>0)$ circuits inherit this topological protection globally: in the presence of edge defects, all boundary nodes continue to oscillate at a high non-zero frequency while bulk quartets synchronize at low frequency~[Fig.~\ref{fig:4}(b,e), SI Movie~3].
+Similarly, bulk defects also lead to localized nonlinear edge oscillations~[Fig.~\ref{fig:4}(d), SI Movie~4].
 These results show that the SSH network topology can be used to precisely control the individual and collective behavior of coupled nonlinear oscillators.
 Furthermore, the above ideas can be extended to achieve control of active traveling wave patterns by means of non-topological defects.
-By strategically placing bulk defects, one can guide the self-organization of active wave patterns that can be initiated from a single corner node~[Fig.~\ref{fig:defects}, SI Movie~5].
+By strategically placing bulk defects, one can guide the self-organization of active wave patterns that can be initiated from a single corner node~[Supplementary Information, SI Movie~5].
+More broadly, these results open a path towards the inverse design of functionalized active topolectrical networks~\cite{Ronellenfitsch2020} in the future.